Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Motivation and background

-Resilience in the context of communications networks is a rather new topic that has only been sporadically studied so far.
-The seminal monograph~\cite{RH20_resilientGuide}, which is the result of a four-year long COST project, provides a comprehensive introduction to this discipline and serves as a guide to disaster-resilient communication networks in general.
+Resilience is a rather new topic that has only been studied sporadically so far.
+The seminal monograph~\cite{RH20_resilientGuide} provides a comprehensive introduction to this discipline and serves as a guide to disaster-resilient communication networks in general.
 The concepts of resilience and mixed-criticality, which can ensure criticality awareness for diverse functional safety applications and provide fault tolerance in an autonomous manner, are jointly considered in the formulation of a resource optimization problem in~\cite{reifert2022comeback}.
 Therein the authors propose and evaluate four different resilience mechanisms and demonstrate considerable advantages of incorporating a mixed criticality-aware resilience strategy.
 Reference~\cite{khaloopour2024RBD} argues the need for future 6G networks to be resilient, and introduces a comprehensive concept for designing resilient 6G communication networks, where they suggest embedding physical and cyber resilience across all layers.
-On a different note, reference~\cite{Weedage2024_roamingResilience} investigates the role of national roaming as a resilience improvement approach by combining models with public data from national bodies on mobile network operator infrastructures, population distribution, and urbanity level to assess the coverage and capacity of cellular networks at a country scale.
+On a different note, reference~\cite{Weedage2024_roamingResilience} investigates the role of national roaming as a resilience improvement approach by combining models with public data from different sources to assess the coverage and capacity of cellular networks on a country-wide scale.

-Despite these (and other) notable and important contributions, there is still a wide gap in the existing literature on the important topic of resiliency, especially in the context of wireless networks.
-This article aims to contribute towards bridging this gap by providing a comprehensive vision for resiliency in future 6G and beyond 6G networks as outlined in the rest of this article.
-In particular, our main contributions are: \begin{itemize} \item We review the state of the art definition of resiliency and discuss the different kinds of vulnerabilities that a network should be made resilient against, \item focusing on wireless networks, we attempt to explore the question - \textit{what does it mean to make a wireless network resilient?}, \item and importantly, we present a holistic framework for making 6G and beyond 6G networks \textit{resilient-by-design}. \end{itemize}
+Despite these (and other) notable contributions, there is still a wide gap in the existing literature on resilience from an academic perspective, especially in the context of wireless networks.
+This article aims to contribute towards bridging this gap by providing a comprehensive vision for resilience in future wireless networks.
+Our main contributions include reviewing the state of the art definition of resilience and discussing the different kinds of resiliency challenges faced by a typical wireless network.
+We then explore the question -- \textit{what does it mean to make a wireless network resilient?}.
+Finally, we present the novel \textit{resilient-by-design} concept as an specific example of a resilience framework for future wireless networks.

-\section{Resiliency: State of the Art Definitions and Disruption Landscape}
+\section{Resilience: State of the Art Definitions and Disruption Landscape}